 No synthetic chemicals

 Smoke can irritate eyes

-These citronella scented incense sticks burn for an hour apiece, so an ideal use would be to add mosquito-repellent potted plants to your deck or patio, and stick three of these into them for up to 3 hours of relief.
+These citronella-scented incense sticks burn for an hour apiece, so an ideal use would be to add mosquito-repellent potted plants to your deck or patio and stick three of these into them for up to 3 hours of relief.
 The scent is lighter than that of most citronella candles, and you can easily place them out of view.
-However, avoid locating them directly in line of seated guests, as the smoke can be irritating.
+It's best to keep them away from guests who are sitting down, as the smoke can be a nuisance.